annotation/stam-rust/README.md

 ## Python binding

-This library comes with binding for Python, see [here](https://github.com/annotation/stam-rust/tree/master/bindings/python)
+This library comes with a binding for Python, see [here](https://github.com/annotation/stam-python)